ga-wdi-lessons/rails-api/readme.md

 artist  GET   /artists/:id(.:format)  artists#show
 ```

 See `(.:format)`?
-That means our routes support passing a format at the end of the path, using dot-notation (like a file extension).
+That means our routes support passing a format at the end of the path using dot-notation, like a file extension.

-Requesting "GET" from Postman: `http://localhost:3000/artists/3.json`, we see a lot of something.
+Requesting "GET" from Postman, using `http://localhost:3000/artists/3.json` as the URL, we see a lot of something.
 Not very helpful.
 What is that?

 HTML?
 Let's test that url in our browser.
 What error do we see?

 ![Missing template](http://i.imgur.com/4cWDzVU.png)

-The important bits are:
+> The important bits are `Missing template artists/show` and `:formats=>[:json]`
-* Missing template artists/show
-* `:formats=>[:json]`

 Rails is expecting a JSON formatted response.
 Let's fix this by adding some lines to our show action in our controller.